Spencer Schnell

-Early life and high school
+Early life

-Schnell was born and grew up in Elkhart, Indiana and attended Elkhart Central High School.
+Schnell was born and grew up in Elkhart, Indiana, and attended Elkhart Central High School.
 He was named second-team All-Northern Indiana Athletic Conference (NIAC) after catching 58 passes for 984 yards and eight touchdowns in his junior season.
 As a senior, Schnell caught 101 passes for 1,458-yards and 11 touchdowns with two punts returned for touchdowns and was named first-team All-NIAC and first-team All-Region.

 College career

 Schnell began his collegiate career at Ohio, joining the team as a walk-on and redshirting his true freshman season with the expectation that he would receive a scholarship the following year.
 He left the school after the scholarship was instead given to a fifth year player and transferred to Illinois State University.
 He spent a year away from football as he established residency in Illinois to pay in-state tuition before joining the Illinois State football team as a walk-on.
 In his first season playing, Schnell caught 59 passes for 479 yards and a touchdown and returned 22 punts for 228 yards and was named to the Missouri Valley Football Conference (MVFC) All-Newcomer team.
 The following season, he was named second-team All-MVFC after leading the team with 51 receptions for 679 yards and four touchdowns.
 As a redshirt senior, Schnell led the MVC with 65 receptions and was second in the conference with 872 receiving yards and nine touchdowns and was named first-team All-MVFC.